 If you're not familiar with 802.11n, here's the nickel tour: multiple antennas, wide channels, and all-new "radio chains" work magic to allow for more effective cells and faster data rates.
 The 11n standard allows for rates to 600 Mbps, but current hardware sets are delivering top rates of 300 Mbps, with actual throughputs generally between 100 and 140 Mbps when all factors are perfect.

 So the iPhone 4 will give us wireless throughputs over 100 Mbps, right?
 Probably not.
 One look at the impressive stainless steel chassis component that doubles as an antenna array for the new unit's many radio-based capabilities, and it's obvious that there wasn't room to put multiple "full-length" 11n antennas under the hood.
 Unfortunately, the wide-channel thing is realistically limited to the 5 GHz spectrum that 11n shares with older 11a technology, and the iPhone 4 is a 2.4 Ghz 11n device.

 That's a mouthful, but it boils down to this: the iPhone won't be able to take maximum advantage of the promise of 802.11n.
 At the same time, there should be measurable gains over legacy Apple handhelds.
-Here's hoping that the Ultimate in Coolness delivers not only an endless stream of impressive apps, but much improved Wi-Fi performance.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Here's hoping that the Ultimate in Coolness delivers not only an endless stream of impressive apps, but much improved Wi-Fi performance.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio